Diffusion Models as Stochastic Quantization in Lattice Field Theory: Diffusion Models

 \subsection{Diffusion Model as Stochastic Quantization}

-The reverse SDEs of diffusion models are mathematically related to the Langevin dynamics.
-To explore the connection of diffusion models to stochastic quantization in more detail, we choose the \textit{variance expanding} picture of the diffusion models.
+The reverse SDEs of DMs are mathematically related to the Langevin dynamics.
+To explore the connection of DMs to stochastic quantization in more detail, we choose the \textit{variance expanding} picture of the DMs.
 Its denoising process transfers $\phi_T$ back to $\phi_0$ with the same marginal densities as the forward process, but evolving according to

 where time $t$ flows backward from $T$ to 0.
 With the redefinition of time, $\tau\equiv T-t$ ($d\tau \equiv -dt$), and denoting $g_\tau=g(T-\tau)$, $q_{\tau}(\phi)=p_{T-\tau}(\phi)$ of the forward process, the SDE now reads